The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models

 \section{User Study Method}

 Building on the categories and real-world examples outlined in \autoref{dark}, we designed a scenario-based user study to investigate how people recognize, interpret, and assign responsibility for \textit{LLM dark patterns} in conversation.
-We recruited thirty-four adult participants for single remote sessions conducted via Zoom (60–90 minutes), with monetary compensation upon completion.
+We recruited thirty-four adult participants for single remote sessions conducted via Zoom.
 Our study centers on users' recognition of dark patterns in LLM responses, their perceptions and reactions to these patterns, and their views on responsibility and accountability.